 "He still gets up every morning around 5 a.m. and comes to town," Pugh explained.
 And why not?
 Sure it's about a mile away, but when he gets there, he's like the king of Slapout.

 "They all feed him around here," Pugh admitted.
 "One day I saw a woman walk into Subway.
 She petted him on the way in and then gave him a foot long sandwich on the way out.
 He didn't know what to do so he ran home with it.
 Nobody ever gave me a free sandwich."

 "He really likes hot dogs" Garner said.
 Bandit usually starts his day there.

 "When we open, he'll bark outside and then I'll give him his hot dog," Garner said.
 Then it's off to the bank.

 "He comes here for dog biscuits everyday," Britt said.

 With all those treats, you'd think ole Bandit would be quite a load.
 But he's actually pretty skinny.

 "You see he runs everywhere," said owner Tony Pugh.
 "He don't walk, he runs."

 On this day he got a ride home.
 That's pretty rare, but Bandit made a mid-afternoon appearance just for TV.
 He's usually home before it gets too hot and then back out on the road later in the evening.

-A town Bandit, who also be a well fed, town favorite in the town of Slapout.
+He's a town Bandit, who is also a well fed, town favorite in the town of Slapout.